-On the 10th and final year of war, Greeks had the brilliant idea to build a large hollow wooden horse and hid a select force of men inside.
+On the 10th and final year of war, the Greeks had the brilliant idea to build a large hollow wooden horse and hide a select force of men inside.
 The Greeks pretended to sail away, and the Trojans pulled the horse into their city as a victory trophy.
-In this manner they entered the city of Troy and won the war
+In this manner, they entered the city of Troy and won the war

 The reality of the battle now justifies all the stories spread about the war.
 This includes the tale of Achilles.
 The great ancient Greek warrior was invulnerable because his mother dipped him in the River Styx while a child.
 Yet according to ancient Greek mythology, he was left vulnerable at the part of the body by which she held him; his left heel.

-Mosaic in Syria, most complete and Rearrest of its kind
+Greek Mosaic in Syria “complete and rarest of its kind”

 Dr. Saad said “It is not the oldest of its kind, but it’s the most complete and the rarest,”